COSC3020/dijkstra-s-algorithm-nataliesleight/README.md

 I used this link to learn about the Infinity keyword in JavaScript: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Infinity

+For the test code I received some help from Noah Vogt and used ChatGPT to generate graphs to use for testing.
+The prompts I used to generate the graphs were "I am using Dijkstra's Algorithm to find the shortest paths in a graph in JavaScript.
+Give me 5 graphs as adjacency matrices that would be good to test my code.
+Have one be 3 by 3, two be 4 by 4, and one be 5 by 5.
+Also give a source node for each graph and an array that holds the shortest path to each node that Dijkstra's Algorithm would give" and "Please keep these same graphs but use a random node as the source node.
+Still return the distance arrays"

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.” - Natalie Sleight